ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 *  Install Python for Windows x64  -see immediately below
 *  Create a working folder on your disk, perhaps in the same folder that contains your RM database.
-*  Copy these files and folder from downloaded zip file to the above folder- GroupFromSQL.py
+*  Copy these files and folder from downloaded zip file to the working folder- GroupFromSQL.py
       RM-Python-config.ini
       RMpy